James W. Horne: Comedy career

 When talking pictures arrived, Horne displayed an aptitude for directing Roach's foreign-language versions; the American version might be staged by James Parrott, for example, but the international version would be entrusted to Horne.

-Horne's nephew George Stevens, who worked at the studio as a cameraman, later directed short films, and from the late 1930s became a top Hollywood feature filmmaker.

 Horne left Roach in 1932 during an economic downturn that eliminated many jobs.
 He returned to Universal and directed the studio's now-obscure two-reel comedies for the next two years.
 When Universal closed its comedy unit, Horne worked briefly at Columbia Pictures and went back to Roach in 1935.

 Return to serials

 In 1937 Columbia, noting the popularity of serials, decided to enter the field.
 At first the studio found it easier to release the independent productions of the Weiss Bros.
-"Adventure Serials," but by 1938 Columbia wanted to produce serials with its own actors, technicians, and facilities.
+"Adventure Serials", but by 1938 Columbia wanted to produce serials with its own actors, technicians, and facilities.
 Former serial specialist James Horne co-directed The Spider's Web, starring Warren Hull as a masked crimefighter.
 Today it is regarded as Columbia's best serial; when first released, it was the most popular serial of 1938.
 It surpassed such well-received serials as Buck Rogers and Dick Tracy Returns by a wide margin, according to a tally published in The Motion Picture Herald and The Film Daily.

 This solidified Horne's position in Columbia's serial squad, and he directed Columbia cliffhangers exclusively for the rest of his life.
 His first two Columbia serials, directed in partnership with action specialist Ray Taylor, were straightforward adventure stories.
 When Taylor rejoined Universal, Horne was assigned to producer Larry Darmour, who left Horne in complete charge of Columbia serials.

 Horne, now able to experiment with the usual serial format, freely indulged his sense of humor.
 He had his actors play their roles straight for the first three chapters; these would be the sample episodes used to sell the serial to exhibitors.
 Then, starting with Chapter 4, Horne would stray farther and farther from the straight melodramatic path, encouraging his actors to exaggerate with overly dramatic readings, and staging larger-than-life fight scenes.